 two consecutive Sundays: January 30th & February 6th.

-This year we’ll be offering some additional “bridge programming” throughout the week in between.
+We also offered additional “bridge programming” throughout the week in between.

 A community of question askers, ready to wrestle with our ancestral wisdom and diverse histories